mpresill/HCMN/README.md

 - [ ] 2D Limits plot (stat only with unitarity constraint)
 - [ ] table with all corrections used in the framework
 - [ ] add SFs for FatJets https://twiki.cern.ch/twiki/bin/viewauth/CMS/JetWtagging (low priority - maybe after 11th)
+- [ ] Optimization: check new SR definition with the estimator suggested by Niki (http://pdg.lbl.gov/2015/reviews/rpp2015-rev-statistics.pdf) for low background scenario

-What is needed from Roberto:
+What is still needed from Roberto:
    1. Macros for QCD/Other bkgs estimation (OK)
    1. Macros for signal systematics (not yet)
    1. Q: why do we have produced all these samples considering the Lambda independence on limit extraction?